Understanding Price vs. Value in the Real World: A Comprehensive Guide

 Collectors looking to offload duplicates or thin their safes

-Executors or liquidators who don’t want to mess with shipping and background checks
+Executors or liquidators who don’t want to deal with shipping and background checks

 "If you’re handling the entire cleanout process, check out our Estate Firearm Checklist."*